-25 Most Popular Dishes in Chile (With Photos!)
+Chilean Food: 25 Most Popular Dishes in Chile

-However, the raw ingredients available are unbelievably good and fresh and include a great variety of fruit and vegetables, and abundant fish and seafood.
+However, the raw ingredients available are unbelievably good and fresh.
+The country’s cuisine includes a great variety of fruit and vegetables, and is abundant in fish and seafood.

 And because the country is so long and thin with huge differences in geography and climate, there are regional specialties that vary widely between the north and the south.